Balaton Sound Review: A European Electric Music Fesitval

 I was expecting us to struggle at Balaton Sound and end up living on chips.
 But I was delighted to find falafel and hummus at many stalls and ecstatic to discover a whole vegan stall - the food at Vegan Love was incredible!

-Accommodation At Balaton Sound
+Accommodation at Balaton Sound

 In other ways it was grand: the mattresses were surprisingly comfortable, there was electricity for me to charge all my nasty cameras and phones and it was so great to be able to safely lock our things away when we went out.